sahil11129/Projects/TZ Assets/PII extraction using Watson NLP.md

 # Personal Identifiable Information (PII) extraction using Watson NLP

 Personally Identifiable Information (PII) extraction refers to the process of identifying and extracting personal information from various sources, such as documents, databases, and websites.
-PII is any information that can be used to identify an individual, including their name, address, phone number, email address, Social Security number, driver's license number, Credit Card Number, and more.
+PII is any information that can be used to identify an individual, including their name, address, phone number, email address, social security number, driver's license number, credit card Number, and more.

 PII extraction is a crucial process in maintaining data privacy compliance while also extracting valuable insights from data.
 IBM Watson NLP models offer a powerful solution for PII extraction, utilizing natural language processing and machine learning techniques to accurately identify and extract personally identifiable information.
 Additionally, these models offer a flexible and scalable solution, allowing businesses to fine-tune the models to extract specific types of PII and integrate them into their applications for compliance with data privacy regulations.
 These models can help businesses improve operational efficiency by automating manual processes, reducing errors, and saving time and resources.